 In this context, ownership roughly equates to control.
 If I posted something, you may ask, don’t I control it?
 If only it were that simple.

-Services like Facebook, Twitter and Google+ want to host the opinions, events, photos, videos, moods, announcements, and links you want to share.
+Services like Facebook, Twitter, and Instagram want to host the opinions, events, photos, videos, moods, announcements, and links you want to share.
 Which is ok — to a point.

 Do you own the domain?

 If you don’t own the domain, then the site and its contents are in somebody else’s control.
 They can do what they like with it & don’t need your permission to change it.

 - Sites go out of business (too many examples to list)